How to align short-term and long-term goals

 What are long-term Goals?

-Long-term goals give direction and help to develop plans and steps that will take an individual towards his dream.
+Long-term goals give direction and help to develop plans and steps that will take an individual toward his dream.

 Steps for aligning short-term and long-term plans